gdbroman/broman.blog/_posts/2020/2020-04-25-hacker-engineer-scientist.md

 A mindset that voluntarily accepts chaos with the understanding that it's ultimately the only way to order.

 An understanding that perfection is the creator's worst enemy.
 That done is better than perfect.
-That "does it work?" is enough of a criteria.
+That *"does it work?"* is enough of a criteria.

 An internalization that one is always greater than zero.
-That a thousand mediocre clay pots is better than one only finished in theory.
+That a thousand mediocre clay pots is better than one finished only in theory.

 That doing is the most efficient way of learning.
 That practice beats theory.